Gag Play

 Prevalence & culture

+No survey measures gagging on its own, but it sits inside a very common family of interest.
 Gag play is a well-established and relatively popular element of BDSM.
 It appears routinely in kink reference lists such as Glamour's A–Z of kinks and fetishes and is highly visible across bondage imagery and community platforms like FetLife.
-It also sits within the broader popularity of restraint-themed interest: in Justin Lehmiller's 2018 survey of 4,175 Americans, BDSM-themed fantasies were near-universal: only about 4% of women and 7% of men reported never having one.
-Precise prevalence figures for gagging specifically are not well documented, but it is a familiar, mainstream-adjacent component of the kink landscape rather than an obscure niche.
+It also rides the broader popularity of restraint-themed interest: in Justin Lehmiller's 2018 survey of 4,175 Americans, BDSM-themed fantasies were near-universal, with only about 4% of women and 7% of men reporting never having one.
+Precise figures for gagging specifically are not well documented, but it is a familiar, mainstream-adjacent component of the kink landscape rather than an obscure niche.

 Safety, consent & law